Ndikubwimana-Didier-Gilbert/Smart_land_mngt_system/readme.md

 python3 -m http.server
 ```

 then open `http://localhost:8000` in the browser.
-Alternatively, use a "Live Server" style extension in your code editor.
+Alternatively, use a "Live Server" style extension in your code editor.`Note-that: running the project locally without using web server will cause the json fetching not work as the browser will block that for security reasons`

 ---